casssax/gen2xls/README.md

 gen2xls
 =======

-python/excel: converts report to excel file
+python/excel: python program converts report to excel file

 allows you to drag and drop a file into an icon to convert to excel.